zeyadayman99/Spring-Boot-3-Spring-6-Hibernate/README.md

 ## Respository Structure

-This repository is structured to mirror the sections and modules of the course.
+This Repository is structured to mirror the sections and modules of the course.
 Each directory contains exercises, examples, and projects that correspond to the topics covered.